grahamgower/demes-slim/README.md

 Note: a development version of SLiM is currently required (the minumum version will be SLiM v3.7, once that is released).

+# WARNING

+The Demes spec has evolved since this code was written and the behaviour of Demes-SLiM does not currently match the Demes spec.
+Please don't use this code just yet!

 # Usage

 The `demes.slim` and `demes.eidos` files contain SLiM/Eidos functions for